M64GitHub/zig64/README.md

       address: u16
   ) void
   ```
-  - Calls an assembly subroutine, returning on RTS.
+  - Calls a specific assembly subroutine, returning on RTS.

 ## Building the Project
 #### Requirements